the-events-calendar/the-events-calendar/readme.txt

 * Feature - Added new tribe_event_is_on_day() function
 * Feature - Added a setting to enable HTML caching on Month view, which will provide a huge performance improvement on Month View for sites with many events per day
 * Feature - Updated the Organizer/Venue metabox UI to be more helpful when adding/editing events
-* Feature - Added calendar icon to the Admin Bar (Fancy!)
+* Feature - Added calendar icon to the Admin Bar (fancy!)
 * Feature - Added new shortcodes letting the featured venue, advanced list and event countdown widgets be embedded easily in posts and pages
 * Feature - Added the ability to customize the 'Event' label using the new 'tribe_event_label_singular' and 'tribe_event_label_plural' filters (Usage example: http://m.tri.be/tj)
 * Feature - Incorporated updated Bulgarian translation files, courtesy of Nedko Ivanov